When you are in the mood to jazz up your dessert, just add a strawberry coulis, and see the transformation.

 Cook for a few minutes until the berries soften and absorb the sugar.

-Blend the strawberry mixture in a blender.
+Blend the strawberry mixture in a blender, then strain through a sieve.

 How to Use It